 As part of the process of preparing our consolidated financial statements, we are required to estimate our taxes in each of the jurisdictions in which we operate.
 We account for income taxes in accordance with the asset and liability method.
 Under this method, deferred tax assets and liabilities are recognized based on temporary differences between the financial reporting and income tax bases of assets and liabilities using statutory rates.
 In addition, this method requires a valuation allowance against net deferred tax assets if, based upon the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-We have provided a valuation allowance against our existing net deferred tax assets at December 31, 2017, with the exception of the deferred tax assets related to Brightcove KK.
+We have provided a valuation allowance against our existing net deferred tax assets as of June 30, 2018 and as of December 31, 2017, with the exception of the deferred tax assets related to Brightcove KK.